kanaka/mal/README.md

 ### Python3

-This implementationd is checked for style and types (flake8, pylint, mypy).
+This implementation is checked for style and types (flake8, pylint, mypy).
 It reports all errors with details.
 It demonstrates iterators, decorators, functional tools, chain maps, dataclasses, introspection, match statements, assignement expressions.